OutrunFinance/OutStake/README.md

 1. **Token Types and Composability**

-* **Pendle:** The minted Principal Tokens **(PT)** and Yield Tokens **(YT)** have an expiration date.
-PT and YT are not standard ERC20 tokens but are closer to NFTs (Non-fungible tokens).
-This limits the composability and use cases of assets on Pendle.
-Especially YT, whose value drops to zero at expiration, further restricts its usage.
+* **Pendle:** The minted PT (Principal Token) and YT (Yield Token) have expiration dates.
+PT and YT are not standard ERC20 tokens but are closer to NFTs (Non-Fungible Tokens).
+Throughout the operation of the protocol, Pendle deploys numerous PT and YT contracts for the same Native Yield Token with different staking expiration dates, leading to fragmented liquidity and limiting the composability and use cases of assets on Pendle.
+In particular, YT's value goes to zero upon expiration, further restricting its usability.
-* **Outstake:** The minted PT and YT are standard ERC20 tokens without an expiration date, allowing them to be traded on any decentralized exchange (DEX) and freely integrated into other DeFi protocols.
-This design enhances composability and flexibility.
-Additionally, Outstake’s YT can be seen as a stablecoin tied to the yield rate, enabling users to take long or short positions on the yield rate.
+* **Outstake:** The minted PT and YT are standard ERC20 tokens with no expiration date and can be freely integrated into other DeFi protocols.
+During the operation of the protocol, there is only one corresponding YT and PT contract for each Native Yield Token, which enhances composability and flexibility.
+Importantly, Outstake's PT is a universal asset principal token, allowing the minting of the same PT when staking Native Yield Tokens of the same asset type, thereby sharing liquidity.
+Additionally, Outstake's YT can be viewed as a stablecoin pegged to the yield rate, enabling users to take long or short positions on the yield rate.

 2. **Fixed Rate Yields**